-Assessments only capture a single point in time.
-This means that in between assessments potentially major security incidents or changes to security posture may have happened without your knowledge.
+- Assessments only capture a single point in time.
+This means that in between vendor risk assessments potentially major security incidents or changes to cybersecurity posture may have happened without your knowledge.

 These issues are not just nuisances, but can have a critical impact on both the business and your security program.
 Lags in assessments may delay contract renewals which can hamper critical business operations, the time and cost associated with assessments can be a drain on resources, and the inherent limitations of assessments can raise the risk posed by vendors.

 Does that mean that assessments no longer have a place then?
 Hardly.
 Assessments are still one of the most powerful tools for gaining in-depth insight into a vendor’s security posture.